The best afro hair care products

 I am Elise Campbell and I am 12 years old.
 I was born in Nottingham , still live in Nottingham and I am a student.

 From our own experience and by interviewing experts in the natural hair community, we have come up with these 14 afro hair care tips to help you grow a beautiful afro.
-Before you get start, remember to check out our list of our favourite products for natural afro hair.
+Before you get start, remember to check out our list of our favourite products for natural afro hair and our new product selector tool to go with it.
+Click here to play with it and see what it recommends for you.

 Dry hair is the cause of most hair problems.
 It can be frustrating when it seems like our hair absorbs anything we put in within 5 minutes.
 We can be chasing defined curls and just end up with frizz that we dread combing later on.
 Your main focus should be finding ways to keep moisture in your hair which include oils, conditioners and good practices.
 We go over some of the ways in other tips.